codemonkey1101/module-17/README.md

 - nr.employed

 More details on the features and how they were used can be found in the attached python notebook.

+Response from Savio Saldanha:
+Consider engineering features and selecting the best subset.
+Also consider using an alternative to gridsearch to speed up parameter tuning.